 All lecturers are happy to provide guidance on how to reference work properly.
 Support is also provided by Learning Enhancement who offer guidance, materials, group support and 1-1 support.

-Online guidance is available through the e:Vision (Glyndŵr Student Portal).
-Additionally, there is plagiarism awareness material available through Canvas and on our Quality and Enhancement Manual at: www.bil.ac.uk/qem/policies/.
+Online guidance is available through the University of Northampton's Skills Hub skillshub.northampton.ac.uk/.
+Additionally, there is plagiarism awareness material available through Canvas and on our Quality and Enhancement Manual at: bil.ac.uk.